OrbitalEnterprises/eve-esi-client/docs/MarketApi.md

 String orderType = "all"; // String | Filter buy/sell orders, return all orders by default.
 If you query without type_id, we always return both buy and sell orders.
 Integer regionId = 56; // Integer | Return orders in this region
-String datasource = "tranquility"; // String | The server name you would like data from Integer page = 1; // Integer | Which page to query, only used for querying without type_id.
-Starting at 1 Integer typeId = 56; // Integer | Return orders only for this type String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent
+String datasource = "tranquility"; // String | The server name you would like data from Integer page = 1; // Integer | Which page of results to return Integer typeId = 56; // Integer | Return orders only for this type String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent